Andrew Ladd

 Father Figures

-The Good Men ProjectJune 2010Online only
+The Good Men ProjectOnline only

 You think you’re busy?
 Meet Galileo, Darwin, and Marx, who fathered schools of thought in between fathering children.